centrifugal/documentation/server/configuration.md

 }
 ```

-**projects** is an array of projects.
-One project corresponds to your web application that uses Centrifugo
+**projects** in this case is an array of projects.
+One project corresponds to your web application that
-for real-time messages.
-Although it's possible to register many projects in Centrifugo but it's recommended
+uses Centrifugo for real-time messages.
+Although it's possible to register many projects in Centrifugo
-to use one project for Centrifugo installation.
-Trust me this will make your life easier eventually.
+it's recommended to use only one project for Centrifugo installation.
+Trust me this will make your life
-The only exception is add the second project which is clone of first for development - so you can use
+easier eventually.
+The only exception is add the second project which is clone of first for development
-production Centrifugo instance in development process.
+- so you can use production Centrifugo instance in development process.

 ### checkconfig